LearnOnDemandSystems/guides/README.md

 # User Guides from Learn on Demand Systems
-Contains dynamic documentation for lab developers using the IDL Studio suite.
+Contains dynamic documentation for lab developers using the LOD platform.
 The following guides are available.

 1. [IDL Authoring Guide](idl/idlv3.md)
 1. [GitHub Integration Guide](github-integration/github-integration.md)